kivy/pyobjus/docs/source/core_tutorials.rst

 Here, we specify that our object method `connection_didFailWithError_` handles the `connection:didFailWithError:` delegation  of the `NSURLConnectionDelegate` protocol.
-Pyobjus then redirects this Objective-C messaage to our method.
+Pyobjus then redirects this Objective-C message to our method.

 For a complete example, please see the `examples/delegate.py` file.